EKstrs/Miscellaneous-code/README.md

 Personal repository with some codes that I have written for school tasks on various courses.
-Some of the code files include code provided by the teachers.
+FastPhoneBook.java, InvoiceInspector.java, Person.java, SlowPhoneBook.java and StackImplementation.java files include code that was written by the teacher.